Sorry, you need to enable JavaScript to visit this website.

 Usually, each university or higher education institution has a students association that represents their interests before the governing body of the university or higher education institution.
 Some, however, are not restricted to a single educational establishment, such as, for instance, the Students Association of Coimbra.

-School student union(s)
+School students union(s)

 Other bodies